What does this no indexing mean for you? And what you should do next on NoIndex and NoFollow?

 Google has said that they will now view the rel=”nofollow” tags as a hint or suggestion.
 This no indexing change is scheduled to begin on March 1, 2020.

-What new tags does Google recommend?
+What new no index tags does Google recommend?
 Introducing rel="ugc" and rel="sponsored"

 Now, in addition to the no indexing rel=”nofollow” tag, Google has also introduced two new tags that can be used to signal to Google additional information about the content on your site.